- Kids with anger issues

 Reduce incidents that can cause frustration

 For young children, transitioning from one activity to another can easily trigger anger and frustration.
-Give advance warning to prepare your toddler or preschooler for changes.
+Give a warning to prepare your toddler or preschooler for changes.

 It’s easy to assume that anger in older kids results from them not getting what they want.
 But it’s more than that.